cloud-coder/cascon-2017-kubernetes/Kubernetes_Lab.md

 ## <a id="manifests"></a>Manifests
 Kubernetes uses manifest files to capture the definitions of various Kubernetes objects, like _pods_, _services_...

 Let's create a _pod_ using a manifest.
 Save the following content in a file called `mypod.yaml`.
-You can also find the file in repository at `manifest-files/mypod.yaml` path.
+You can also find the file in the repository at `manifest-files/mypod.yaml` path.

 ```yaml
 apiVersion: v1